css-materials/course-site/content/setup/git/git-with-rstudio/index.md

-Complete the steps below AFTER you have Installed Git (only if you are working with R/RStudio locally) and Configured Git (for both local and Workbench option) to verify that everything works as expected.
+Complete the steps below AFTER you have [Installed Git](/setup/git/git/) (only if you are working with R/RStudio locally) and [Configured Git](/setup/git/git-configure/) (for both local and Workbench options) to verify that everything works as expected.
 If you are not sure, begin by reading [Start here: Software Options](/setup/_index.md/).

 ## Step 1: Make sure RStudio can find Git